paragchaudhuri/cg-demos/bresenham/README.md

 ## Keyboard Input

 In the `key_callback()` function in **gl_framework.cpp** we deal with various keyboard inputs.
 You can see that here we increment/decrement our rotation parameters whenever their respective key is pressed.
-Mouse callbacks work in a simialr fashion.
+Mouse callbacks work in a similar fashion.

 <br>
 <br>